Hybrid homeschooling has kept us busier than ever this year! After about 2 months, we have achieved homework routine success…most of the time!

 However, if my son is particularly antsy and needs to get out and run, we take 老大’s backpack to the park.

 6. Homework playdates for the win

-We try to meet once a week at the beach where the younger children can play, and we take turns discussing history and literature with our daughters.
+We try to meet at the beach where the younger children can play, and we take turns discussing history and literature with our daughters.

 Setting up a homework routine: lessons learned

 Children are never static, and our homeschool routine will inevitably change as they mature.